 Hannah started her YouTube channel in 2018 with project-focused posts recapping her No-Buy Year (a year where she went without shopping for accessories, beauty, clothing, home goods, etc.).
 Although she is no longer on a No Buy, her posts center on budgeting and smart consumerism.

 In August, Hannah said something that really resonated with me: Shopping is often only surface level self-care.
-While shopping may ease stress or sadness in the moment, compulsive shopping can actually be to our detriment in the long-run.
+While shopping may ease stress or sadness at the moment, compulsive shopping can actually be to our detriment in the long-run.
 How so?
-If we’re spending all of our money on physical goods that we don’t need, then we (1) could incur debt and (2) may have to deprive ourselves of healthier forms of self-care in order to feed our shopping habits.
+If we’re spending all of our money on physical goods that we don’t need, then we (1) could incur debt and (2) may have to deprive ourselves of healthier forms of self-care to feed our shopping habits.

 Hannah’s sentiment hit me hard because I often complain about not having enough money to attend barre classes since enrolling in my Grad Program.
 But here’s the thing… if I wasn’t spending so much money on makeup, I’d have plenty of money to spend on exercise classes.
 I complain about wanting to travel more.
 Imagine how much I’d have saved for a trip if I stopped my compulsive spending on makeup.